elugens/hello-javascript/docs/additional-questions/web-components/custom-elements.md

 ---

-### Are there any issues with new or autonomous elements in relation to search engines?
+### Are there any issues with new or autonomous elements relative to search engines?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> Yes, a new or autonomous element like &#8249;my-element&#8250; do not give a search engine enough information, like associated semantics.
-They are not known to search engines and accessibility devices cannot translate them.
-To fix this, we can extend and customize built-in HTML elements by inheriting from their classes.
+  <div><strong>Interview Response:</strong> Yes, a new or autonomous element like &#8249;my-element&#8250; does not give a search engine enough information, like associated semantics.
+The elements are unknown to search engines, and accessibility devices cannot translate them.
+We can extend and customize built-in HTML elements by inheriting them from their classes to fix this.
     </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />